Managing the discovery platform scripts

 Click the discovery method header to reveal the detailed view of the differences between the default method and the current method:

-- Click the OS link whose commands you want to edit.
+- Click the operating system link whose commands you want to edit.
 You cannot edit the SNMP methods, you can only view them.

 Amending the existing scripts